bcooperstl/advent-of-code-2021/documentation/day3.md

 ## Part 2 Requirements ##

+Calculate the oxygen generator rating and CO2 scrubber rating from the diagnostic report, as described in the input format.

+Each of these is calculated by a similar, but different, iterative process, starting with the first bit and then progressing.

+For the oxygen generator rating, look at the most common value in the current bit position, and only keep numbers matching that value.
+If there are equal 1s and 0s, keep the values with a 1.

+For the CO2 scrubber rating, look at the least common value in the current bit position, and only keep numbers matching that value.
+If there are equal 1s and 0s, keep the values with a 0.

+Output the power consumption (oxygen generator rating \* CO2 scrubber rating) as a decimal value.

 ### Input Format ###

 A diagnostic report, consiting of a list of binary numbers, one per line.